Stovetop lasagna

 Add the turkey and cook, breaking up any large chunks, until no pink remains, about 10 minutes.

-Cook, uncovered, for 3-5 more minutes.
+Uncover and stir again.
+Make sure to separate any noodles that are very stuck together.
+Leave the pot uncovered and cook for 3-5 more minutes.
 Stir the noodles and sauce frequently to ensure that nothing is sticking or cooking too fast.
-Add more stock as needed.
-Cook until the noodles are al dente and just about done.
+Add more stock if needed, 1/4 cup at a time.

 French onion steak skillet